Mou2004/Basic_Java_Projects/SudokoSolver/readme.md

-this was the practice problem i used when learning backtracking and rekursion, the code is not mine entirely.
+This was the practice problem I coded when learning backtracking and recursion, the code is not mine entirely.
 Thanks to coding with John- Youtube for this wonderful video-<a href='https://www.youtube.com/watch?v=mcXc8Mva2bA&t=351s'>https://www.youtube.com/watch?v=mcXc8Mva2bA&t=351s </a>